Bridging the Gap to Real-World Object-Centric Learning: Method

 \section{Method}

 Our approach essentially follows the usual autoencoder-like design of object-centric models and is summarized in \Fig{fig:method}: a first module extracts features from the input data (the encoder), a second module groups them into a set of latent vectors called \emph{slots}, and a final one (the decoder) tries to reconstruct some target signal from the latents.
-However, our method crucially differs from other approaches in that instead of reconstructing the original inputs, the decoder is tasked to reconstruct \emph{the encoder's output}.
-We now describe our choices for each module, with additional details in \app{app:subsec-detail-architecture}.
+However, our method crucially differs from other approaches in that instead of reconstructing the original inputs, the decoder is tasked to reconstruct \emph{features from self-supervised pre-training}.
+We start with the discussion of this training signal in \sec{subsec:training-signal} and describe further architectural choices in \sec{subsec:architecture}.

-\paragraph{ViT as Encoder} We use a vision transformer (ViT)~\citep{Dosovitskiy2021ViT} as the feature extractor.
-ViTs process the image as a set of $N$ square patches, where each patch is linearly mapped to an embedding vector.
-After adding a learned positional encoding to each patch, the set of patches is transformed through a series of alternating self-attention~\citep{Vaswani2017Attention} and MLP blocks.
-The output tokens $\vh \in \mathbb{R}^{N \times D_\text{feat}}$ of the last ViT block form the input to the Slot Attention stage.